Parish church: Anglicanism and Presbyterianism

-While smaller villages may have a single parish church, larger towns may have a parish church and other smaller churches in various districts.
-These churches do not have the legal or religious status of 'parish church' and may be described by a variety of terms, such as chapel of ease or mission church.
+While villages and small towns may have a single parish church, larger towns may have a parish church and other smaller churches in various districts.
+These other churches do not have the legal or religious status of a parish church, and may be described by a variety of terms, such as chapel of ease (this term more often refers to an additional church in a geographically extensive rural parish) or mission church.
 Often the parish church will be the only one to have a full-time minister, who will also serve any smaller churches within the parish.
-(For example, St. Peter's Church in St. George's Parish, Bermuda, is located on St. George's Island; Aachapel-of-ease (named simply Chapel-of-Ease) was erected on neighbouring St. David's Island so that the island's residents need not cross St. George's Harbour).
+(For example, St. Peter's Church in St. George's Parish, Bermuda, is located on St. George's Island; hence, a chapel-of-ease, named simply Chapel-of-Ease, was erected on neighbouring St. David's Island so that the island's residents need not cross St. George's Harbour.)

 In cities without an Anglican cathedral, the parish church may have administrative functions similar to that of a cathedral.
 However, the diocese will still have a cathedral.

-The Church of Scotland, the established Presbyterian church, also uses a system of parish churches, covering the whole of Scotland.
+The Church of Scotland, the established Presbyterian church, also uses a system of parish churches, covering the whole of Scotland - this commitment to serve the whole people of Scotland is set down in the third of its Declaratory Articles.
+At the end of 2024, there were 924 congregations - some utilising more than one parish church building.